 National Bald Eagle Management Guidelines

 In conjunction with the federal delisting of the bald eagle, the U.S. Fish and Wildlife Service released federal guidelines for the use of land owners, land managers, developers, and other interested parties, which are designed to minimize the possibility that human activities might disturb eagles or interfere with or cause their nesting efforts to fail.
 These guidelines define inner and outer buffer zones centered on eagle nest trees, and provide recommendations concerning types of activities such as tree clearing, road and building construction, prescribed burning, and ATV operations that can or cannot safely be conducted within these buffer zones during the nesting or non-nesting seasons.
-Note that in Georgia the nesting season for bald eagles typically spans late October/early November to late April, though this can vary by a few weeks depending on the location of the nesting birds in the state.
+Note that in Georgia the nesting season for bald eagles typically spans late October/early November to mid-May, though this can vary by a few weeks depending on the location of the nesting birds in the state.
 If you have an eagle nest on your property and have concerns that a current or future activity may or may not be in compliance with these guidelines, contact Bob Sargent, firstname.lastname@example.org.
-View a copy of the federal guidelines, visit:
+View a copy of the National Guidelines.

-Identifying and Aging Bald Eagles
+Identifying & Aging Bald Eagles

 Where to Go to See Bald Eagles in Georgia

-The easiest way to observe a bald eagle in Georgia during the nesting season is to visit the Berry College nest cam at: http://www.berry.edu/eaglecam/ Bald eagles, great horned owls, and ospreys have taken turns using the nest at The Landings on Skidaway Island during the winter and early spring, which you can view at: http://landingsbirdcam.com/ There are many other nest cams available online featuring bald eagles and other species nesting in other parts of the country.
+The easiest way to observe a bald eagle in Georgia during the nesting season is to visit the Berry College nest cam at: https://www.berry.edu/eaglecam/.
+Bald eagles, great horned owls, and ospreys have taken turns using the nest at The Landings on Skidaway Island during the winter and early spring, which you can view at: http://landingsbirdcam.com/ There are many other nest cams available online featuring bald eagles and other species nesting in other parts of the country.
 The best opportunity to see bald eagles in the wild in Georgia is to look for them on barrier islands and on large reservoirs and rivers during the winter months, because the state’s eagle population increases during this time of year due to an influx of wintering eagles from the North.
 Eagles are especially abundant on Lake Seminole, Lake Oconee, Allatoona Lake, West Point Lake, coastal areas in Chatham County, and on or near Sapelo and Cumberland Islands.
 If you find an active eagle nest, report its location to email@example.com Stay at least 330 feet away from an active eagle nest in compliance with federal guidelines.
 Getting closer not only violates these guidelines, it also could keep eagles from incubating their eggs or feeding their young, or it could cause eaglets to jump from the nest before they are ready to fledge.

-What Does An Eagle Sound Like?
+What Does an Eagle Sound Like?

 If you have ever watched an eagle flying on a movie or television screen, there is a good chance that the “eagle call” you heard on the sound track was actually the cry of a red-tailed hawk, which sounds like this (click on “adult scream”): https://www.allaboutbirds.org/guide/Red-tailed_Hawk/sounds